Set Up the Uyuni for Retail Environment

 • Prepare POS images

-• Prepare system groups
+• Prepare system groups for Saltboot

 • Configure services for Saltboot

 If you have an existing environment, and need to build new images, you do not need to re-initialize the branches.
-You will need to synchronize the images, and can skip setting up the services on the branch server.

 1. Prepare and Build Terminal Images

-For information about Uyuni image building, see Image building and management.
+For information about Uyuni image building, see Image Building and Management.

 Uyuni for Retail POS images are images specifically tailored for Uyuni for Retail environment and designed to be deployed using PXE booting mechanism.